swiluu/Active-Developer-Reminder-Bot/README.md

 4. **Configure the Bot**
    - Edit the `.env` file to add your bot token
    - Replace `your_token_here` with your actual Discord bot token
+   - Remove "REMOTETHIS" and the ending .example after editing your `.env` file

 5. **Run the Bot**
    ```